kriper-ui/hacking-tools-arch-linux/README.md

 # hacking-tools-arch-linux
-that's simple script on python that can install black-arch repository and install some tools, install yay or install Hyperland.
+that's simple script on python that install black-arch repository and install some tools, install yay or install Hyperland.

 To install you can do it with git or wget